okayserh/GDPico64/hardware/GDPico64/README.md

 The VGA output is a simple resistor network inspired by the PICO VGA library.

 Known shortcomings:
+* No guarantee to do anything useful and leave other components to be used in conjuntion with this PCB undamaged!
+Use at your own risk!
-No protection against powering the Pico via the parallel bus and the USB port.
+* No protection against powering the Pico via the parallel bus and the USB port.
-As of now, only tested in a configuration where the whole system is powered through the USB port of the Pico.
+* As of now, only tested in a configuration where the whole system is powered through the USB port of the Pico.

 # Release Notes
 * Version 0.1: